-1. Presidential Election Basics
+1. Basic Concept of Presidential Election

-2. Who’s Running?
+2. Who’s running?

 3. The Primary Elections